SjnExe/AntiCheats/Docs/F.A.Q.md

         -   [**`world_behavior_packs.json`**](../world_behavior_packs.json)
         -   [**`world_resource_packs.json`**](../world_resource_packs.json)
     -   Place both of these files into the root folder of your world (the same folder that contains your `level.dat`).
     -   The server will read these files on startup and automatically activate the required packs for that world.
-The version `[0,0,0]` in these files tells the server to always use the latest version of the packs you have installed.
+The version `[0,1,0]` in these files should be updated whenever you update the addon

 3.  **Enable Beta APIs for BDS:**
     -   AddonExe requires the "Beta APIs" experimental feature to be enabled.
 This can be tricky on BDS.
 You have two main options: